MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-oc-faq.md

 No, you don't need a different license.
 The Customer Service workspace app is available with your current licensing.

-### Will I lose functionality when I move from the Omnichannel for Customer Service app to the Customer Service workspace app?
+### Does my functionality stop when I move from the Omnichannel for Customer Service app to the Customer Service workspace app?

 No, the two applications are at feature parity.